tpximpact/GCP-Data-Pipelines-DX/README.md

 - Package management using Poetry (with requirements.txt export)
 - Data storage in Google BigQuery with raw tables
 - Planned integration with Google Data Studio for report generation using SQL queries
+- CI/CD with cloud build will be coming

 ## Cloud Functions List